haneytron/dache/README.md

 The Dache Client is a single DLL which you include in any application which you wish to be able to talk to Dache from.
-Add it as a reference and begin coding.
+Add it and its dependencies as a reference and begin coding.
 There is an included XML file so that Intellisense will show you method and type information.
 An example configuration file named `Client.Example.config` is also included to show you how to configure your application.

-NOTE: all clients should be configured with the same list of servers.
-The list of servers does not have to be in the same order, but each client's list should contain the same servers.
+**NOTE: all clients should be configured with the same list of servers.
+The list of servers does not have to be in the same order, but each client's list should contain the same servers.**

 Supported built-in custom Loggers and Serializers: